Find the soul of England by living in the heart of London.

 - Cumulative GPA of 2.5 or higher

-- For LMU registration or internships: cumulative GPA of 3.0 or higher and GPA of 3.0 or higher in major
+- For internships or LSBU courses: cumulative GPA of 3.0 or higher as well as GPA of 3.0 or higher in major

 - No major disciplinary infractions